What Is Below-Knee Amputation?

 If amputation is being considered, a team approach should be used.
 This often means meeting with numerous specialists.
-This may include your orthopaedic surgeon; your medical doctor, who can make sure you are healthy for surgery; a prosthetist, someone
+This may include your foot and ankle orthopaedic surgeon; your medical doctor, who can make sure you are healthy for surgery; a prosthetist, someone

 who specializes in making artificial limbs; a physical therapist; and a rehab doctor.
 Support groups and patients with similar problems who have undergone amputation can be excellent resources before and after surgery.

-leg is amputated at a level that removes as much damaged tissue as possible.
+During surgery, the leg is amputated at a level that removes as much damaged tissue as possible.
 There is no single length of amputation that will work for all patients.
-In general, several inches of leg bone below the knee are required in order for an artificial leg
+In general, several inches of leg bone below the knee are required in order for an

 There are many different techniques for performing a BKA.
 Each surgery is customized for the individual patient.
 Most patients are completely asleep for the procedure.
 On occasion, a spinal anesthetic or a nerve block with a sedative may be appropriate.

-together, called an Ertl technique.
+called an Ertl technique.
 The calf muscle is then folded up over the ends of the bones and held with sutures.
 The skin is closed with sutures or staples.
-Some surgeons may place a temporary drain to help prevent blood from pooling under
+Some surgeons may place a temporary drain to help prevent blood from pooling under the flap.

-the flap.
 A compressive dressing or a cast is applied to minimize swelling.
 Sometimes a cast is applied for added protection.
 The surgery usually lasts two to three hours.
-Patients spend some time in a recovery area and are then transferred to a hospital
+Patients spend some time in a recovery area and are then transferred to a hospital floor.

 Most patients will be admitted to the hospital for at least one night following the procedure.
 Many are able to return home as long as they have help at home and are able to walk with crutches or a walker.
 Some patients who need more assistance with walking

 or have multiple medical problems may benefit from a stay in a rehabilitation facility until they are ready to return home.